awsdocs/amazon-opensearch-service-developer-guide/doc_source/creating-pipeline.md

   --pipeline-configuration-body "file://pipeline-config.yaml"
 ```

 OpenSearch Ingestion runs an asynchronous process to build the pipeline\.
 Once the pipeline status is `Active`, you can start ingesting data\.
-To check the status of the pipeline, use the [GetPipeline](https://docs.aws.amazon.com/opensearch-service/latest/APIReference/API_GetPipeline.html) command\.
+To check the status of the pipeline, use the [GetPipeline](https://docs.aws.amazon.com/opensearch-service/latest/APIReference/API_osis_GetPipeline.html) command\.

 ### OpenSearch Ingestion API<a name="create-pipeline-api"></a>

-To create an OpenSearch Ingestion pipeline using the OpenSearch Ingestion API, call the [CreatePipeline](https://docs.aws.amazon.com/opensearch-service/latest/APIReference/API_CreatePipeline.html) operation\.
+To create an OpenSearch Ingestion pipeline using the OpenSearch Ingestion API, call the [CreatePipeline](https://docs.aws.amazon.com/opensearch-service/latest/APIReference/API_osis_CreatePipeline.html) operation\.

 After your pipeline is successfully created, you can configure your client and start ingesting data into your OpenSearch Service domain\.
-For more information, see [Sending data to Amazon OpenSearch Ingestion pipelines](configure-client.md)\.
+For more information, see [Working with Amazon OpenSearch Ingestion pipeline integrations](configure-client.md)\.

 ## Tracking the status of pipeline creation<a name="get-pipeline-progress"></a>